Ranked #171 car in the UK · Crossover SUV (EV) · 1,895 units sold last year

 The short version

-The Renault 4 is new enough that its used values are still projected from launch price rather than observed from sales and is dearer to run than most.
-Its MOT-based reliability is good, 72 out of 100, ahead of 47% of the cars we track.
+The Renault 4 is new enough that its used values are still projected from launch price rather than observed from sales and costs about average to run.
+Its MOT-based reliability is good — an MOT score of 70/100.
+The main things to check on a used one are the lighting & signalling.

 Eligible for £3,750 off — UK Electric Car GrantBand 1